FuelLabs/sway-by-example-lib/README.md

-# sway-by-example-lib
+# sway-by-example

-Library for compiled sway programs
+Library of compiled Sway programs to showcase accessible code for the Sway language.